maykinmedia/objects-api/docs/installation/deployment/kubernetes.rst

 Kubernetes
 ==========

-Here you can find a reference implementation of the Objects API deployment for a Kubernetes cluster using `Helm`_.
+Here you can find a reference implementation of the Open Objecten deployment for a Kubernetes cluster using `Helm`_.

-The `Helm chart`_ installs the Objects API and is dependent on a PostgreSQL database, installed using a `subchart`_.
+The `Helm chart`_ installs Open Objecten and is dependent on a PostgreSQL database, installed using a `subchart`_.

 .. warning:: The default settings are unsafe and should only be used for